matteocarpi/julia/_posts/2019-03-04-persephone-dancing-with-the-shadows.markdown

 categories: project
 title: Persephone - Dancing with the Shadows
 current: true
+description: |-
-description: "The performance is a descent into a world of shadows and phantoms and is inspired by the Greek myth of Persephone.
-The narrative alludes to the cyclical nature of life-death and to the idea of resurrection, questioning what it means to embrace _death-in-life._ The audience is invited into an atmospheric world where they encounter embodied movement, non-linear storytelling, soundscape and shapes in light causing striking shadows.\n\nOn stage there are five rectangular wooden frames.
+  The performance is a descent into a world of shadows and phantoms and takes the Greek myth of Persephone as its core inspiration.
+The narrative alludes to the cyclical nature of life-death and to the idea of resurrection, questioning what it means to embrace _death-in-life._ The audience is invited into a world where they encounter non-linear storytelling, deeply atmospheric soundscapes and striking imagery shown through the grotesque nature of the ensemble and shadow play.

+  On stage there are five rectangular wooden frames.
 Covered in cloth they show shadowed shapes, consequently acting as a backdrop to the projected media of ink in water.
 They are the stage set and stage partners whilst being objects.
-The Boxes can be moved throughout the play creating images and sceneries.
-The performers move with, through and in them.\n\nAfter sharing the 20-minute piece with an audience in India, Berta del Ben, Matteo Carpi,  Ainhoa Hevia Uria, Niall Machin, Angharad Matthews and Julia Vandehof are currently devising a full-length version of the Performance.
-The Premiere will be in Autumn 2019. "
+The boxes can be moved throughout the play creating images and sceneries.
+The performers move with, through and in them.

+  After sharing the 20-minute piece with an audience in India, Berta del Ben, Matteo Carpi,  Ainhoa Hevia Uria, Niall Fallon, Angharad Matthews and Julia Vandehof are currently devising a full-length version of the Performance.
+The Premiere will be in Autumn 2019.
 permalink: "/:title"
 preview_picture: "/uploads/persephone-ink-back.jpg"
 main_pictures: